alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

-## Enforcement
+## 12. Enforcement

-Instances of harassing, abusive, or otherwise unacceptable behaviour should be reported to the community leaders responsible for enforcement.
+Instances of trolling, harassing, abusive, or otherwise unacceptable behaviour should be reported to the community leaders responsible for enforcement.
+If noticed by community leaders, incidents should be recorded and shared with one or more members of the Open Research Community Building Team for transparency.

 All reports will be reviewed and investigated promptly and fairly.